 Row 4 This is the start of our shell pattern, which is worked in groups of 6 stitches.

-Ch1, SC into first stitch, skip 2 stitches then work 5 DC into the 4th stitch (this creates your first shell), skip the next two stitches, the first set of 6 stitches is now complete.
+Ch1, SC into same stitch, skip 2 stitches then work 5 DC into the 4th stitch (this creates your first shell), skip the next two stitches, the first set of 6 stitches is now complete.

 Anchor the shell with a SC to start your second set of 6 stitches – *skip 2, 5DC, sk2, SC*.
 Continue around from * to * until you have 6 sets of shells.
 Slst to the first stitch.
 (36)